Circle of Trees – Time Piece, 2000

 The Circle of Trees is conceived as a time piece and was installed in Toronto in 2000, as a Millennium project with assistance from Canada Council of the Arts, the Province of Ontario Millennium Fund and the City of Toronto.

 As I write this, the Circle of Trees is now 14 years old.
 What has transpired is not what I had envisioned.
 The living trees have not thrived, so my projection drawings will not reflect the future as I saw it.
 Great pains were taken to choose the right trees, to plant them in a way that gave them the greatest chance of thriving, a watering system and new soil.
 One of the intentions of the piece was to let life unfold and to let time and the environment shape the piece as time passed.
 I expected that the growth of the trees juxtaposed against the bronze tree, would be a measurement of time.
 Nature would take its course, but not as expected.
 The environment and circumstances made it a difficult first few years for the living trees.
 The bronze tree remains strong.

-The remediation that was done to the soil seems to have done a lot of good for the living trees.
-They seem to be reviving.
+The soil remediation that was undertaken by the City in order to rectify the damage, seems to have worked.
+The trees clearly are reviving.
 This means that this piece may still achieve it's original intent.
 So happy about this.

 At age 21, the living trees continue to grow quite happily.
 This piece is on it's way to how I imagined.